-63. The PII of individuals remains of high value to criminals, as evidenced by the prices they will pay through the dark web.
-Numerous sources cite dark web pricing for stolen identity credentials.

-64. For example, Personal Information can be sold at a price ranging from \$40 to \$200.
-Criminals can also purchase access to entire company data breaches from \$900 to \$4,500.

-65. Of course, a stolen Social Security number - which, upon information and belief, was compromised for some Class Members in the Data Breach - can be used to wreak untold havoc upon a victim's personal and financial life.
-The popular person privacy and credit monitoring service LifeLock by Norton notes "Five Malicious Ways a Thief Can Use Your Social Security Number," including 1) Financial Identity Theft that includes "false applications for loans, credit cards or bank accounts in your name or withdraw money from your accounts, and which can encompass credit card fraud, bank fraud, computer fraud, wire fraud, mail fraud and employment fraud; 2) Government Identity Theft, including tax refund fraud; 3) Criminal Identity Theft, which involves using someone's stolen Social Security number as a "get out of jail free card;" 4) Medical Identity Theft, and 5) Utility Fraud.
+- 65. The PII of individuals remains of high value to criminals, as evidenced by the prices they will pay through the dark web.
+Numerous sources cite dark web pricing for stolen identity credentials.11 - 66.
+For example, Personal Information can be sold at a price ranging from \$40 to \$200.
+12 Criminals can also purchase access to entire company data breaches from \$900 to \$4,500.
+13 - 67.
+Of course, a stolen Social Security number which, upon information and belief, were compromised for some Class Members in the Data Breach can be used to wreak untold havoc upon a victim's personal and financial life.
+The popular person privacy and credit monitoring service LifeLock by Norton notes "Five Malicious Ways a Thief Can Use Your Social Security Number," including 1) Financial Identity Theft that includes "false applications for loans, credit cards or bank accounts in your name or withdraw money from your accounts, and which can encompass credit card fraud, bank fraud, computer fraud, wire fraud, mail fraud and employment fraud; 2) Government Identity Theft, including tax refund fraud; 3) Criminal Identity Theft, which involves using someone's stolen Social Security number as a "get out of jail free card;" 4) Medical Identity Theft, and 5) Utility Fraud. - 68.
+It is little wonder that courts have dubbed a stolen Social Security number as the "gold standard" for identity theft and fraud.
+Social Security numbers are among the worst kind of PII to have stolen because they may be put to a variety of fraudulent uses and are difficult for an individual to change.